-We recognise and are committed to our responsibilities to work within the Kent County Council Education Safeguarding Service, safeguarding arrangements, including contributing to Local Safeguarding Children Partnership processes as required.
-The leadership team and DSL will work to establish strong and co-operative local relationships with professionals in other agencies in line with statutory guidance.
+We recognise and are committed to our responsibilities to work within Bromley Safeguarding Children Partnership safeguarding arrangements, including contributing to Local Safeguarding Children Partnership processes as required.
+The leadership team and DSL will work to establish strong and cooperative local relationships with professionals in other agencies in line with statutory guidance.